WestCoastInformatics/wci-terminology-service-in-5-minutes/README.md

 # EVSRESTAPI Client SDK

-This is an easy-to-use tutorial for accessing EVSRESTAPI APIs.
+This is an easy-to-use tutorial for accessing West Coast Informatics Terminology Server APIs.

 ## Table of Contents